 Over the years, I have fiddled around with different homemade poison ivy and weed killer recipes until I found a combination of ingredients that really works for me.
+It took years before coming up with this weedkiller.

 I had a huge poison ivy patch that I fought for years with all kinds of herbicides, including homemade organics.
 I experimented with recipes using vinegar and salt in varying proportions.
 Some of them almost did the trick.